How to Spend the Best 48 Hours in Tulsa (From a Local)

 We love supporting local farmers.
 Oklahoma has a big agriculture scene plus a long growing season, making for an incredibly vibrant Farmers’ Market.

 Next, head over to SMOKE on Cherry Street in Midtown.
 SMOKE has brunch on Saturday’s and Sunday’s.
-Or get some BBQ at Burn Co Barbeque.

 You will not be disappointed.
 I repeat – you will not be disappointed with food when you visit Tulsa.
 Oklahomans love to eat!

 Did you know, Oklahoma is known for being one of the tops states to get BBQ?!

 Day One – Weekend Afternoon

 Check Out Tulsa River Parks